Andriy Novikov: Oleksandriya

 In July 2019, he signed with Ukrainian Premier League club FC Oleksandriya and made his debut on 14 February 2021 against FC Mariupol.

 Due to the Russo-Ukrainian War, which escalated in late February 2022, Novikov terminated his contract with LNZ Cherkasy, and on 5 April 2022 he joined Denmark Series club Kjellerup IF.
 However, 20 days later, he left the club again.
 On 3 August, Novikov signed with newly relegated Danish 2nd Division side Esbjerg fB.
 Novikov left the club again at the end of the season.

 Dinaz Vyshhorod

 In 2023 he moved to Dinaz Vyshhorod in the Ukrainian Premier League for two seasons.
 In December 2024 his contract with the club was ended.

 FC Chernihiv

 On 31 January 2025 he signed for Chernihiv in Ukrainian Second League.
 On 11 April 2025, his scored his first goal with the new club against Lokomotyv Kyiv at the Bannikov Stadium in Kyiv.
 On 4 June 2025, he scored the winning goal in the second leg of the Play-Offs against Skala Stryi at the Sokil Stadium.
+On 24 June 2026, he extended his contract with the club for three years.